-Rapidity achieved without compromise in sensitivity has made shell vial cell culture an important technique in diagnostic virology.
-This technique can be used to detect most viruses that grow in conventional cell culture and especially useful for viruses that require relatively long incubation for producing cytopathic effect (CPE).
+Rapidity achieved without compromise in the sensitivity has made shell vial cell culture an important technique in diagnostic virology.
+This technique can be used to detect most viruses that grow in conventional cell culture and is especially useful for viruses that require relatively long incubation for producing cytopathic effects (CPE).

 Shell vial cell culture is used to identify medically important viruses such as;

 - Varicella-zoster Virus (VZV),